Who Is This Credit Card Best For?

 When you sign up, you’ll be automatically enrolled in the Free Spirit Dining Rewards program.
-If you use your card at any of 10,000 different restaurants, you’ll get between 0.5 and 5 bonus miles per $1 spent, depending on how many purchases you’ve made overall and whether or not you’re on the email list.
+If you use your card at any of the thousands of different restaurants, you’ll get up to 5 bonus miles per $1 spent, depending on how many purchases you’ve made overall and whether or not you’re on the email list.
 (You do not need to be a cardholder to join this program.)

 You can also earn bonus miles by booking certain cruises and car rentals, and by making purchases with partners like Vinesse Wine Club.

 This card also gives airline fans a boost toward elite status (silver or gold) within the revamped Free Spirit frequent flyer program.
 For every $10 in purchases made with this card, you’ll earn 1 Status Qualifying Point (SQP).
 You’ll need 2,000 SQPs to reach Silver status, and 5,000 SQPs to reach Gold.
 Both levels come with extra bonus points on Spirit purchases and extras like free checked bags (though other airlines offer cardholders that perk before they prove their loyalty).